LMLK seal: Incisions

-Hundreds of the Circles have been found, but only a few of the Plus, Hole, and Drag marks.
+Hundreds of the handles with the circles have been found, but only a few of the plus, hole, and drag marks.
 Several LMLK stamps may have had additional inscriptions incised over them containing marks resembling the letters "I V" (hence "Ivy incisions"); however, one or more of these handles may just contain stray Drag marks resembling the letters "I V" with no literate semantics intended.

-Israeli postage
+Israeli postage stamps

 In 1948, Israel's postal authority chose the Z2U seal design for the first series of postage stamps to include the name of the renascent state.
 Five multicolored values (3, 5, 10, 20, and 65-mil denominations; Scott catalog numbers 10-4) were printed in sheets of 300 (six panes of 50).
 Otte Wallish designed the stamps, which have distinctive tabs written in Hebrew declaring: Flying Scroll: "LMLK" Seal Stamped on the Wine and Oil Jugs Given as Tax to the King.
 Israel released the stamps on September 26, 1948 in time for the October 4 observance of Rosh Hashanah 5709, the Jewish New Year, and thereby inaugurated its annual series of holiday stamps.